The store will not work correctly when cookies are disabled.

 Some people sleep even less.
 Nikolas Tesla only dozed an average of two hours a night.
 At one point, the inventor went 84 hours, more than three days, without a complete sleep cycle.

-These individuals are part of the “Sleepless Elite.”
-While they may be workaholics, there’s also a genetic reason why sleep isn’t needed.
-The culprit, or welcome guest, is gene variant p.Tyr362His – known as the “Thatcher” Gene.
+These individuals are part of the "Sleepless Elite."
+While they may be workaholics, there's also a genetic reason for their lack of sleep.
+The culprit, or welcome guest, is gene variant p.Tyr362His, the "Thatcher" Gene.

 Researchers at the Centre for Applied Genomics in Philadelphia studied 100 sets of twins in the early 2010s to determine this specific genetic variant.
 When it was over, those with the difference not only chose to sleep less but were also more adept at mental tasks after close to 40 hours without sleep.
 Besides, they required less recovery time.